19hours/sg-statutes/Acts/Companies Act.md

 (i) unless, in a case where the limited liability partnership was dissolved following its winding up under section 30 of, and the Fifth Schedule to, the Limited Liability Partnerships Act (Cap.
 163A), a period of at least 2 years has passed after the date of dissolution; or

-(ii) unless, in a case where the limited liability partnership was dissolved following its name being struck off the register under section 38 of the Limited Liability Partnerships Act, a period of at least 6 years has passed after the date of dissolution; or
+(ii) unless, in a case where the limited liability partnership was dissolved following its name being struck off the register under section 38 of the Limited Liability Partnerships Act, a period of at least 6 years has passed after the date of dissolution;

+[Act 44 of 2018 wef 14/01/2020]

 (e) it is identical to the name of a limited partnership that was cancelled or dissolved —

 (i) unless, in a case where the registration of the limited partnership was cancelled under section 14(1) or 19(4) of the Limited Partnerships Act (Cap.
 163B), a period of at least one year has passed after the date of cancellation; or

-(ii) unless, in a case where notice was lodged with the Registrar of Limited Partnerships that the limited partnership was dissolved under section 19(2) of the Limited Partnerships Act, a period of at least one year has passed after the date of dissolution.
+(ii) unless, in a case where notice was lodged with the Registrar of Limited Partnerships that the limited partnership was dissolved under section 19(2) of the Limited Partnerships Act, a period of at least one year has passed after the date of dissolution; or

 [Act 36 of 2014 wef 03/01/2016]

+[Act 44 of 2018 wef 14/01/2020]

+(f) it is identical to the name of a VCC that was dissolved —

+(i) unless, in a case where the VCC was dissolved following its winding up under Part 11 of the VCC Act, a period of at least 2 years has passed after the date of dissolution; or

+(ii) unless, in a case where the VCC was dissolved following its name being struck off the register under section 344 or 344A of this Act as applied by section 130 of the VCC Act, a period of at least 6 years has passed after the date of dissolution.

+[Act 44 of 2018 wef 14/01/2020]

 (1B) Despite subsection (1), the Registrar may, on or after the date of commencement of section 22 of the Companies (Amendment) Act 2014, register a company under —